 Skip to content

-Generating training data on Burgers' equation in 1D
+Generating training data for Burgers' equation in 1D

-This tutorial demonstrates how a training dataset for Burgers' equation in 1D is generated.
-Users that just want to run a generation script without reading this tutorial can look at examples/burgers1d/generate.py on GitHub.
+Users that just want to run a script without reading this tutorial can check out examples/burgers1d/generate.py on GitHub.

-Note: This tutorial requires users to have h5py and pardax installed.
+Note: This tutorial requires users to have pyarrow and pardax installed.

 Problem statement